Making Beeswax Furniture Polish

 Why Use Beeswax Polish for Wood

-Beeswax is a natural wax that is made by honey bees.
+Beeswax is a natural wax that is produced by honey bees.
 Bees use the wax to construct their comb and provide storage for food and young bees.

-By using a beeswax polish, you can avoid the use of a lot of unknown chemicals.
+By using a furniture polish with a beeswax base, you can avoid the use of a lot of unknown chemicals.

 Many commercial products contain know carcinogens.
 When you make your own, you know what is in the finished product.